oneapi-src/level-zero-tests/BUILD.md

 ```

 ### Dependencies

-For building against level-zero, you can either build against the version you
+The top of LevelZeroTests repo is compatible with the latest Level Zero Loader release.
-have installed on your system (automatic, Linux only), or specify an install
+You can either build against the version you have installed on your system (automatic, Linux only),
-prefix with the `CMAKE_PREFIX_PATH` cmake flag during configuration.
+or specify an installprefix with the `CMAKE_PREFIX_PATH` cmake flag during configuration.
 This `CMAKE_PREFIX_PATH` must point to the top-level install directory where level-zero was installed.
 for example: `-DCMAKE_PREFIX_PATH=/home/username/level-zero/build/output/`.

 Some benchmarks written against OpenCL are included to enable easy performance
 comparisons.
 These benchmarks will be built automatically if OpenCL is available